Configuration

 Empty values fall through (so an unset env var doesn't override a configured kwarg).

 That's the full list.
-The SDK doesn't read any other env vars — there's no global config file, no .celeryradar.toml, no auto-discovery beyond what's described above.
+The SDK doesn't read any other env vars.
+There's no global config file, no .celeryradar.toml, no auto-discovery beyond what's described above.

 Where to call connect()